deepanshs/mrsimulator/docs/user_guide/method/nuts_and_bolts.rst

 A SpectralDimension object is not just a placeholder for defining a spectral grid.
-It is also where we define various events, of which, SpectralEvent is responsible for the NMR frequencies.
+It is also where we define various events, of which, SpectralEvent is responsible for the defining NMR frequencies.
 The average frequency for a given spectral dimension is

 .. math::
     \mathbf{f}_j = \sum_{i=0}^{N-1} ~ w_i ~~ \mathbf{e}_i,